w3nest/rx-vdom/doc/assets/tutorials.basics.md

 </js-cell>

 <note level="info">
-As already mentioned, a given VirtualDOM may be rendered in multiple locations.
+A given VirtualDOM may be rendered in multiple locations.
 In such cases, the `connectedCallback` will be called for each individual instance, each time with a unique `HTMLElement`.

 <js-cell>